mehulagg/gitlab/doc/user/clusters/agent/repository.md

 ## Debugging

-An `agentk` pods' log level can be specified using
+In order to debug the cluster-side component (`agentk`) of the GitLab Kubernetes Agent, its log level can be set in the configuration.
+The default log level is `info`.
+The log level can be set using a top level `observability` section as shown below.

 ```yaml
 observability: